-Dr. Ed Wingenbach is vice president and dean of faculty.
-He serves on the president’s administrative council and is professor of Politics and Government.
-As vice president and dean of faculty, Wingenbach is the chief academic officer of the College and is responsible for the leadership of the faculty and the management and development of the academic program.
+Dr. Andrea Young is the acting vice president and dean of faculty.
+She serves on the president’s administrative council and is an associate professor of mathematical sciences as well as the special assistant to the president and liaison to the Board of Trustees.
+As vice president and dean of faculty, Young is the chief academic officer of the College and is responsible for the leadership of the faculty and the management and development of the academic program.

-His previous teaching experience includes posts at San Diego State University and the University of South Carolina, where he received the Mortar Board Excellence in Teaching Award in 1998.
+Her previous teaching experience includes a postdoctoral fellowship at the University of Arizona where she received the Teaching and Service Award in 2010.

 Young earned her bachelor’s degree in mathematics and minor in Italian at Penn State University.
 She earned her Ph.D. in mathematics from the University of Texas at Austin.